 These effects are only available for colour cameras.
 Selecting one of these options will show the appropriate colour channel data as a monochrome image.

 This option will terminate an in-progress video capture.
 A basic tool to allow stop motion frames to be captured from any camera supported by SharpCap.

-The FX Selection Area tool creates a red selection rectangle on the image which can be dragged and re-sized.
-This selected area is used when applying special effects (FX) or when using the Calculate Focus Score tool.
+The Selection Area tool creates a red selection rectangle on the image which can be dragged and re-sized.
+This selected area is used when applying special effects (FX) or when using the Calculate Focus Score or Sensor Analysis tools.